rlucioni/recipes/recipes/brussels-sprouts.md

 ## Ingredients

-- 1 pound brussels sprouts, trimmed and halved
+- brussels sprouts, trimmed and halved
-- 4 tablespoons olive oil
+- olive oil
-- Salt and pepper
-- 1 tablespoon balsamic vinegar
+- kosher salt

 ## Instructions

-1. Heat oven to 400&deg;F. Heat oil in a cast iron pan over medium-high heat.
-2. Place sprouts in the pan in one layer, cut side down.
-Add salt and cook undisturbed until the bottoms begin to brown.
+1. Place sprouts cut side down in a pan.
+Don't crowd it!
+Drizzle with a generous amount of olive oil and add a sprinkle of salt.
+Cook undisturbed over medium heat until the bottoms begin to brown.
+Toss and continue cooking for a few minutes until tender.
-3. Transfer to the oven.
-Roast, shaking pan every 5 minutes, until very brown and tender, about 10 to 15 minutes.
-Keep an eye on them; they soften quickly!
-4. Taste for salt and pepper.
-Stir in balsamic vinegar.
+4. Taste for salt.
+Add pepper if desired.

-Instead of balsamic, you can also toss the brussels sprouts with an [apple gastrique](apple-gastrique.md).
+You can also toss the brussels sprouts with an [apple gastrique](apple-gastrique.md).